Must We Apportion Blame As Part Of Our Divorce?

 "My husband and I have decided to split.
 We have no children and we want to keep things amicable.
 Must we apportion blame for our marriage breakdown?"

 MPs have approved a no-fault divorce ruling – a change to the law designed to take some heat out of the Divorce process.
-However, couples seeking a no-fault divorce will now have to wait until 2022 before the Divorce, Dissolution and Separation Bill is likely to take effect.
-Legal bodies have been campaigning for decades for the change to be implemented to update what many see as an outmoded legal stance, which sees couple having to prove the irretrievable breakdown of a marriage before they can divorce.
+Couples seeking a no-fault divorce can start the process from 6 April 2022.
+Legal bodies have been campaigning for decades for the change to be implemented to update what many see as an outmoded legal stance, which sees couples having to prove the irretrievable breakdown of a marriage before they can divorce.

-Clearly, if a couple can reach agreement the divorce process will be simpler and less costly.
-However, divorce can be very stressful and it is important to seek tailored legal advice in relation to the Divorce and the financial aspects of marital breakdown.
+Clearly, if a couple can reach an agreement the divorce process will be simpler and less costly.
+However, divorce can be very stressful and it is important to seek tailored legal advice in relation to Divorce and the especially financial aspects of marital breakdown.

 The question posed is based upon a hypothetical situation.